 With title - The Bride

-This time the embossed seal is in the corner of the print rather than the mount
+This fake actually has the embossed seal in the corner of the print rather than the mount

 With title - The Crucifixion

 Usually in pairs, any two from one of 20 small needlebox prints from Le Blond's Regal and Fancy sets - at any given time you will find examples of these on eBay, genuine Le Blond Needlebox Prints with fake Baxter seal

 As you can see a fake seal can be added to absolutely any print BUT they can easily be spotted by anyone familiar with Baxter's work or has a copy of The Price Guide to Baxter Prints as this book illustrates every known print - so if it's not in the book....